Airtel Africa to focus on current markets, will not bid for licences in Ethiopia - CEO

 "We have a lower market share in Nigeria, Congo, DRC, Tanzania and Kenya.
 And our entire current focus is on these countries in order to grow, we are not looking at bidding for Ethiopia at this stage," he said in an interview.

-On Friday, the company, a unit of India's Bharti Airtel Ltd., said that its nine-month reported revenue increased by 13.8% to $2.87 billion, with third quarter revenue up by 19.5%.
+On Friday, the company, in which India's Bharti Airtel Ltd is a shareholder, said that its nine-month reported revenue increased by 13.8% to $2.87 billion, with third quarter revenue up by 19.5%.

 The company reported a slight decline in profit before tax to $482 million in the period to Dec.
 31, 2020 from $501 million in the period to Dec.
 31, 2019.
 It attributed the drop to a combination of higher finance costs and benefits from non-operating exceptional items in the prior period.